top of page

 Is there a test to pass?

 Yes.
 Passing requirements for all grades.
-Must attend complete all modules and attend a referee class.
+Must complete all modules, then attend a referee class.

 75% or above - Passing